-I have taught in K-8 special education classrooms in the Central Valley for seven years.
 As a Special Education teacher, I desire for every school campus to support inclusion and celebrate diversity.
 I believe in order to do so, educators must have the right tools and strategies to meet the needs of all their students.
-As a part of my master’s thesis, I developed a professional development training which included defining trauma, the ACE Study, the brain’s response to trauma, effects of trauma, neuroplasticity and healing from trauma, trauma-informed schools, vicarious trauma, etc. In my course, I share trauma-sensitive strategies so that educators are better empowered to support students who have experienced trauma.
+As a part of my master’s thesis, I developed a professional development training which included defining trauma, the ACE Study, the brain’s response to trauma, effects of trauma, neuroplasticity and healing from trauma, trauma-informed schools, vicarious trauma, etc. In my course Trauma-Informed Teaching, I share trauma-sensitive strategies so that educators are better empowered to support students who have experienced trauma.
+My course Cultivating Emotional Resilience in Educators is designed to empower educators to acquire resilient dispositions in order to better face the many changes and challenges that occur throughout the school year.

-Professional Experience: Four years as a Resource Specialist Teacher and three years as a Special Day Class Teacher at the elementary and middle school levels
+Professional Experience: Seven years as a Resource Specialist Teacher and three years as a Special Day Class Teacher at the elementary and middle school levels.

 Personal Experience: Researched related to trauma-sensitive academic strategies and the ACE Study.
 Conducted professional development for educators regarding supports for students who have experienced trauma.
-A member of the MTSS and SST leadership team in Selma Unified.
+A member of the MTSS leadership team in Selma Unified and Roseville City Unified School Districts.

 Recommended Reading: The Whole-Brain Child by Daniel J. Siegel and Tina Payne Bryson